kyma-project/istio/docs/user/00-overview/00-10-overview-istio-controller.md

 |  `Deleting`  | Controller is uninstalling Istio.            |
 |   `Error`    | An error occurred during reconciliation.     |
 |  `Warning`   | Controller is misconfigured.                 |

+## XFF HTTP header

+Currently, XFF header is supported only on the AWS clusters.